 Iao Valley State Monument

 This quick stop is a great way to end your 4-day Maui itinerary.
 Iao Valley State Monument has a short paved path to a viewpoint of the 1,200 foot Iao Needle.
 There is also a loop you can follow through a botanical garden by a stream.
-It is only 20 minutes from here to the airport so you’ll have plenty of time to make your flight back to the mainland.
+It is only 20 minutes from here to the airport so you’ll have plenty of time to make your return flight.